Jordan Schnitzer Museum of Art

 Offering tours and educational activities for children, families, and community groups, the museum works closely with local and regional school districts and other community groups.

-Admission is free for UO students, faculty, staff, and museum members, $3 for adults, $2 for seniors and youth, and $8 for families; admission is free for all on Wednesdays.
-Exhibits and the museum store are open Wednesday through Sunday, 11:00 a.m. to 5:00 p.m.
+Admission is free for UO students, faculty, staff, and museum members, $5 for adults, $2 for seniors and youth, and $10 for families; visitors presenting electronic benefit transfer (EBT) cards are admitted at a reduced rate.
+Admission is free for all on the first Friday of every month.
+Exhibits and the museum store are open Tuesday through Sunday, 11:00 a.m. to 5:00 p.m.

 Oregon State Museum of Anthropology